 Linton, Bros., Wholesale and Retail Books, Stationery, Wall-paper, Fancy Goods, Sporting Goods, etc., Stephen avenue, Calgary, Alta.-This establishment is very centrally located on Stephen avenue, two doors east of the Royal Hotel, making this stand one of the very best in the city.
 The store is well adapted for the business, being admirably arranged in every particular and presenting a neat and attractive appearance.
 They carry a large and carefully selected stock, embracing every article usually found in a first-class establishment of this kind.
-The stock embraces a large miscellaneous collection of general first-class literature, classical and modern, in addition to a varied assortment of all kinds of school books authorized for use in the North-west.
+The stock embraces a large miscellaneous collection of general first-class literature, classical and modern, in addition to varied assortment of all kinds of school books authorized for use in the North-west.
 They have also on hand a fine stock of stationery of the best quality, and in the latest styles and patterns, in fancy and sporting goods, they do a large and constantly increasing business, importing all the late novelties as fast as they appear in the markets.
 The members of the firm are J. C. Linton and T. B. Linton, establishing their business at Rat Portage in 1883, and Calgary in 1884.
 Calgary offered better opportunities for business, they sold their Rat Portage establishment in 1886, and are now devoting their whole attention to their rapidly increasing business here.
 Messrs.
 Linton, Bros., possess business qualities of a high order, and are honored and respected by all who know them, for their strict integrity and high character.

-Soules & York, Butchers, and Cattle Dealers, Stephen avenue, Calgary, Alta .- The growth of the wholesale and retail meat trade of Calgary, has been very considerable of late years.
-The firm of Messrs, Soules and York engaged in this business here last year, and already their trade has assumed very large proportions.
-This result is directly traceable to the fact that the members of the firm thoroughly understand the business, and are good judges of beef cattle, and thus are enabled to secure the best meats for the benefit of their numerous customers.
+Soules & York, Butchers, and Cattle Dealers, Stephen avenue.
+Calgary, Alta.-The growth of the wholesale and retail meat trade of Calgary, has been very considerable of late years.
+The firm of Messrs.
+Soules and York engaged in this business here last year, and already their trade has assumed very large proportions. result is directly traceable to the fact that the members of the firm thoroughly understand the business, and are good judges of beef cattle, and thus are enabled to secure the best meats for the benefit of their numerous customers.
 The premises occupied by the firm are very commodious, and equipped with every facility and appliance for the transaction of business.
 They do a large wholesale and retail trade, numbering among their customers people east and west on the line of the C. P. Railway, also a large share of the citizens of Calgary.
 They have won an excellent reputation for selling only the best quality of meat, and always at lowest prices.
 Messrs.
-T. M. Soules and A. York compose the firm, and during their residence here they have gained the regard and respect of all who have had business relations with them, and are fully deserving of the success they have attained.
-Mr. T. M. Soules is the proprietor of a large cattle ranch, situated in this district.
-This firm do an extensive business in buying and selling cattle, all orders by mail or telegram will receive prompt attention.
+T. M. Soules and A. York compose the firm, and during their residence flannels and blankets, carpets and domestic goods, and a varied and extensive stock of black and colored silks, satins and laces.
+The millinery, notion and hosiery department is a leading feature.
+The dress-making and tailoring departments turn out the latest styles and patterns.
+Each department embraces a wide range of patterns.
+Each department embraces a wide range of buying and selling cattle, all orders by mail or telegram will receive prompt attention.